hexive/sunpaper/README.md

 (thanks to /u/Dave77459 for sharing his systemd setup)

 If you try this you'll obviously need to adjust the paths below for your particular system.
-I had some trouble getting setwallpaper to recognize my enviroment properly, so you could also try replacing the lines in the sunpaper.sh script with setwallpaper to whatever cli wallpaer changer your WM prefers.
+I had some trouble getting setwallpaper to recognize my environment properly, so you could also try replacing the lines in the sunpaper.sh script with setwallpaper to whatever cli wallpaper changer your WM prefers.

 /etc/systemd/system/sunpaper.timer
 ```